November 27, 2025

 • PDFs or templates for later work life

 One of the biggest success factors of digital training is motivation.
-Even the best learning content brings little if no one voluntarily opens it or completes it to the end.
+Even the best learning content brings little if no one opens it voluntarily or completes it to the end.
 These measures have proven effective:

 1. Clarify relevance